-Muzzle: broad and well-defined, the muzzle is rather square from the front showing a certain length from the The pinch between side. cheekbones and the muzzle should not be too important.
+Muzzle: broad and well-defined, the muzzle is rather square from the front showing a certain length from the side.
+The pinch between the cheekbones and the muzzle should not be too important.
 The jaws are firm, showing proper bite.
 The chin is strong.

 Eyes: oval, the eyes are large, set wide apart and slightly slanted.
-All except colours, blue, accepted without relationship with coat colour, but eye colour should be as even as possible.
+All eye colours, except blue, are accepted without relationship with coat colour, but eye colour should be as even as possible.